wulfland/GitHubBootcamp/README.md

 - [ ] 🔨 Hands-on: [Creating and publishing a docker image to ghcr.io](hol/08-Publish-docker-to-ghcr.md)
 - [ ] 🔨 Hands-on: [Creating and publishing an npm package](hol/09-Publishing-npm-package.md)

-## ⚡ Prerequisits
+## ⚡ Prerequisites

 The workshop is designed for developers that have used other platforms like Azure DevOps, GitLab, or Bitbucket and now want to switch to GitHub.
-But it is also suitable for people that are new to topics like git, CI/CD and DevOps.4
+But it is also suitable for people that are new to topics like git, CI/CD and DevOps.

 For this workshop you need the following: